veyon/docs/admin/reference.rst

 **Modes and features**

 Enforce selected mode for client computers
-	Some of Veyon's functions change the operating mode of a computer.
-Examples are the demo mode or the screen lock.
-These mode function are activated only once per default and, for example, are not restored in case of a physical computer reboot.
-If this option is activated, the mode will even be enforced after a connection has been closed.
+	Some of Veyon's features change the operating mode of a computer e.g. the demo mode or the screen lock mode.
+These modes are enabled only once and are not restored in case of a physical computer reboot.
+If this option is enabled, the mode will even be enforced after a connection has been closed.

 	**Default:** *disabled*

-Show confirm dialogue for potentially dangerous actions
+Show confirm dialog for potential dangerous actions
-	Actions such as rebooting a computer or logging off of a user are potentially hazardous such that an unintentional activation is not desired.
-You can use this option to define that such actions have to be confirmed in a confirm dialogue.
+	Actions such as rebooting a computer or logging off users can have bad side effects such as data loss due to unsaved files.
+In order to prevent unintentional activation of such features a confirmation dialog can be enabled through this option.

 	**Default:** *disabled*

-Function on :index:`double-click`
+Feature on :index:`double click`
-	If a computer is double-clicked in Veyon Master, a predefined function can be triggered.
-The usage of the functions *remote control* or *remote view* is conventional.
+	This setting allows to define a feature to be triggered whenever a computer is double-clicked.
+In most cases it's desired to use the *remote control* or *remote view* feature here.

 	**Default:** *<no function>*